-- She is the only woman bowler to win the Triple Crown twice
+- Only woman bowler to win the Triple Crown twice

 Aleta Still is a Detroit native and one of the most impressive bowlers of all time.
-She has earned 31 Professional Women’s Bowling Association (PWBA) Championships and is the first woman to win $1,000,000 in bowling.
+She has earned 31 Professional Women’s Bowling Association (PWBA) Championships and is the first woman to win $1 million in bowling.
 She is one of two bowlers, men and women, to ever win the Triple Crown more than once.
-She has been inducted into eight bowling hall of fames, including the United States Bowling Congress and PWBA.
+She has been inducted into eight bowling halls of fame, including the United States Bowling Congress and PWBA.
 She has been a bowling coach for nearly 30 years, and was voted one of the top 100 bowling coaches for 11 years straight by Bowler’s Journal.

 3. Patty Costello

-- She set the record for most titles won in a year (7)
+- Set the record for most titles won in a year (seven)

-- Costello is a member of the USBC Hall of Fame
+- Inducted into the USBC Hall of Fame

 4. Robin Romeo

-- She was the Women’s Bowler of the Year in 1980
+- Named PWBA Player of the Year in 1980

-Robin Romeo won 17 professional titles in her 20-year Professional Women’s Bowler’s Association career.
-She was also the first woman to win first place at the West Coast Men’s Senior Tour.
+Robin Romeo won 17 professional titles in her two-decade Professional Women’s Bowler’s Association career.
+She was also the first woman to win a championship in both the US Open and Senior US Open.
 She set multiple records by qualifying for 77 consecutive tournaments and winning money at 80.
 In 1980, she was voted Women’s Bowler of the Year by the Bowling Writer’s Association of America.
-In 2020, she became the first woman to make finals at the United States Bowling Congress Men’s Senior Masters Tournament.
-She is now a proud member of the National Italian-American Sports Hall of Fame.

 5. Leanne Hulsenberg

-- She won the PWBA Player of the Year award three times
+- Named the PWBA Player of the Year award twice

-- Hulsenberg is one of four women ever to win over $1 million in her career
+- One of four women ever to win over $1 million in her career

 Leanne Barrette-Hulsenberg was born in 1967 in California and became a pro bowler at age 19.
-She is famous for her career in the Professional Women’s Bowling Association and for winning 26 PWBA titles.
-She is a three-time winner of the PWBA Player of the Year award.
+She is famous for her career in the Professional Women’s Bowling Association and for winning 27 PWBA titles.
+She is a two-time winner of the PWBA Player of the Year award (1990, 1991).
 Hulsenberg was inducted into the USBC Hall of Fame in 2008 and the PWBA Hall of Fame in 2019.
 She also won two Robby Awards from the PWBA for sportsmanship and professionalism.
 Hulsenberg is one of only four women to ever win more than $1 million on a PWBA Tour.

 6. Donna Adamek

-- Ademack was named Women Bowler of the Year for four straight years from 1978-1981
+- Named PWBA Player of the Year for four straight years